3 convicted in 2014 downing of Malaysian jet over Ukraine

 Several families of victims were relieved the court pointed to Russia’s involvement.

-“Without a shadow of a doubt, they are fully responsible up until the Kremlin,” said Peter Langstraat, a lawyer representing one of the families.
-“You cannot move this heavy military material without consent of somebody high up in the military hierarchy.
-What does it means — close to or in the Kremlin.”
+“Without a shadow of a doubt, they are fully responsible, up until the Kremlin,” said Peter Langstraat, a lawyer representing one of the families.
+“You cannot move this heavy military material without the consent of somebody high up in the military hierarchy.
+What does it mean?
+Close to or in the Kremlin.”

 “Today the court said that indeed from mid-May 2014, this was an international armed conflict, meaning Russia was a party in this conflict,” she said, adding that the court “has a high authoritative value.”